Cervical Cancer

 What is 9-in-1 HPV vaccine?
 How should the vaccine be given?

-• The 9-in-1 HPV vaccine contains Human Papillomavirus (HPV) 6, 11, 16, 18, 31, 33, 45, 52, 58 L1 protein.
-It prevents genital warts, premalignant genital lesions and cancers affecting the cervix, vulva, vagina and anus caused by HPV types included in the vaccine.
+- The 9-in-1 HPV vaccine contains Human Papillomavirus (HPV) 6, 11, 16, 18, 31, 33, 45, 52, 58 L1 protein.
+It prevents genital warts, premalignant genital lesions and cancers affecting the cervix, vulva, vagina and anus as well as head and neck cancers caused by HPV types included in the vaccine.

 Can Cervical Cancer be prevented by HPV Vaccine?